totisama/first-assignment/README.md

 ## Optimizations

-- Add lazy to images
+- Add lazy and eager to images
 - Add defer to not main scripts
 - Add prefetch to link tag
 - Get jquery from CDN
+- Optimize images using webp instead of png or jpg
+- Add alt property to images
+- Remove unused link tags for each file

 ### index.js